narengan/cis/glb-setup.md

 # Set up and configure your load balancers

  IBM CIS provides global load balancing as a service.
+Here's how the GLB Dashboard looks:

 ![IMAGE](images/glb-screen.png)